j-hayes/intro-to-computing-sci-eng/Modules/Module2/README.md

 In this tutorial, if the code is not specified to be a specific language, it can assumed to be c style pseudocode (likely close to c# as it is my preferred general purpose language).

+## Libraries

+A library is a set of functions and types which can be used by a other code.
+Most languages provide a standard set of libraries to do common programming tasks.

+### <span style="color:#ff9c19; font-weight:bold">Don't Reinvent the Wheel</span>

+Before you try to implement custom code to do something, see if there isn't an existing library to do that.
+If they are by the creators of the language or maintained by an open source community they will likely be more robust and better performing than what you might write.

+ Some examples of things that likely already exist for any language you are using:
+- Input/Output
+- Math functions
+- Sorting Data
+- Filtering Data

+While there may not be a library to do exactly what you want to do
 ## A final thought before diving into real code
 Before you sit down to write code, from the first time you program until your very last day you should always start with what you want to happen then move on to the specifics of how to make it happen in code.